carpentries/docs.carpentries.org/README.md

 ## File structure

 * `/build/` Used to build local website.
 In `.gitignore` so this will not show up in the repo.
 Do not edit these files.
-* `/docs/`  Used to build the github pages site.
-It is not necessary to use this during local development.
-Do not edit these files.
 * `/source/` Contains all the files needed to build the site.
 Includes:
     * css files and page templates that override styles and templates in the theme
     * folders with markdown files with content for each page